carloshsalvador/musicplayer/DETAILED_DOCUMENTATION.md

 The file README.md is the part I to develop a web application of music player.
 The readers can there find the context, dependencies, architecture and infrasctructure and how the app was planed.

-Here on the other hand is the part II for the specific description of programation's stetps with some explanation about the step itself, but not the context.
+Here on the other hand is the part II for the specific description of programation's steps with some explanation about the step itself, but not the context.

 # STEPS AS CONTENT